Bobby Zarem: Early life

-Robert Myron Zarem was born on September 30, 1936, in Savannah, Georgia, the son of Rose (Gold) and Harry Zarem.
-He was raised in an Orthodox Jewish household, and he is the youngest of three sons.
-Zarem's father owned a shoe company and his mother was a pianist.
+Robert Myron Zarem was born on September 30, 1936, in Savannah, Georgia, to Rose (Gold) and Harry Zarem.
+He was raised in an Orthodox Jewish household and was the youngest of three sons.
+Zarem's father owned a shoe company, and his mother was a pianist.
 When he was a child, his parents would travel to New York City and bring him back autographed playbills and menus.
-He would sometimes accompany them, attending Broadway shows that gave him a taste for glamour and stardom.
+He would sometimes accompany them, attending Broadway shows that gave him an appreciation for the industry.

-At age nine, Zarem and a friend skipped Sunday school to seek the autograph of actress Tallulah Bankhead, who was staying at the Savannah Hotel.
-A bellhop at the hotel worked for Zarem's father on weekdays and told Zarem which room Bankhead was staying in.
-Avoiding possible questions from the elevator operator, Zarem and his friend walked the eight flights up to Bankhead's room.
-When Zarem and his friend knocked and told Bankhead they wanted her autograph, she shouted, "Go away!
-I don't sign autographs!"
-The pair waited until the maid came by with a breakfast cart and crawled in behind her.
-When they revealed themselves, Bankhead threw a copy of the Savannah Morning News at the boys and cursed.
-Many years later, after Zarem had achieved success as a publicist, he would again ask Bankhead for her autograph.
-She refused, saying, "I still don't sign autographs."

 Zarem's trips to New York City became more frequent when his father moved there to receive treatment for lung cancer at the Memorial Sloan Kettering Cancer Center.
 Zarem would stay with his father in the Waldorf Astoria, sitting by the front entrance and collecting autographs from the hotel's famous patrons.
-When Zarem was thirteen, his father died from cancer.
-The death left a deep impression on Zarem.
+When Zarem was thirteen, his father died from cancer, which greatly impacted him.
 "I was scared to get close to anybody out of fear that that person, too, would disappear," Zarem said.
-His eldest brother, Danny, took over their father's shoe company and paid for Zarem and their brother, Harvey, to go to college.

-Though Zarem struggled with attention-deficit disorder (ADD) his entire life, he followed in the footsteps of his brothers and attended Phillips Academy Andover and Yale University.
-He talked himself off the wait-list at Yale and graduated with a degree in political science.
-After graduation, Zarem moved to New York City and worked for a year and a half at the United States Trust Company until he received a draft notice in 1960 from the Army, before ultimately joining the Air National Guard for a brief stint.
+Though Zarem struggled with attention-deficit disorder (ADD) his entire life, he attended Phillips Academy Andover and Yale University.
+He graduated from Yale with a degree in political science.
+After graduation, Zarem moved to New York City and worked for a year and a half at the United States Trust Company until he received a draft notice in 1960 from the Army.
+He ultimately joined the Air National Guard for a brief time.